 Oily skin

-Oily skin folks need toners that control sebum production and detoxify the pores without stripping moisture, as that could drive the sebaceous glands to produce more oil.
+Oily skin needs toners that control sebum production and detoxify the pores without removing moisture.
 In other words, balance is key.

-Exfoliating and purifying toners are the MVPs for regulating excess oil, unclogging pores, and preventing blackheads—common concerns of oily skin.
+Exfoliating and purifying toners are the MVPs for regulating excess oil, unclogging pores, and reducing blackheads—common concerns of oily skin.
 So look out for products made with glycolic, lactic, and salicylic acids.
 For plant-derived formulas, look out for toners infused with witch hazel or willow bark extract.
-Keep in mind that these ingredients are usually drying, so ideally, choose a toner that also includes humectants like hyaluronic acid, glycerin and panthenol to offset the dryness.
+Remember that these ingredients tend to dry out the skin, so ideally choose a toner that also includes humectants such as hyaluronic acid, glycerin, and panthenol to restore hydration.

 Related: 10 Salicylic Acid Toners To Balance Oily Skin